hoodiehq-archive/my-first-hoodie/deployment.md

 Note that this is a incomplete draft.
 It should get you going with production system, but there is no guarantee that there isn’t anything wrong with the setup form a performance or security perspective.
 Please check with your local sysadmin to make sure and please let us know if we can improve anything :)

 This guide is for Linux only at this point.
-Other Unixes should be covered too, with slight modifications.
+Other UNIXes should be covered too, with slight modifications.

 ## Install Dependencies: